dimacodes/personify-server/README.md

 About

 - Scalable API-only Rails application
+- Developed utilizing TDD
-- Developed utilizing TDD, responses thoroughly tested
+- Responses thoroughly tested
 - REST-compliant
 - Allows cross-origin resource sharing
 - Configured for token-based authentication
+- Includes versioning
-- Includes versioning, current version is 1.0
+- Current version is 1.0
 - Serves JSON

 Getting started

 - The Personify API allows access to a directory of peoples' names and their favorite cities
-- The home address of the API is http://personify-server.herokuapp.com
+- The home address of the API is [http://personify-server.herokuapp.com/api](http://personify-server.herokuapp.com)
 - Several unique endpoints exist at that address